-Mselenge is an Obstetrician /Gynaecologist with more than 10 years’ experience in providing clinical care to patients in low resource settings.
-He has more than 8 years’ experience in technical assistance for clinical and public health safe motherhood interventions.
-He worked in a rural district Hospital in southwest Tanzania (Ludewa) before his post graduate training at Muhimbili University of Health and Allied Sciences (MUHAS) after which he joined the Department of Obstetrics and Gynaecology at the same University and taught for 2 years.
-He concurrently worked as a Consultant Obstetrician/Gynaecologist at Muhimbili National Hospital and apart from teaching both undergraduate and postgraduate students he conducted and supervised research in reproductive health.
+Mselenge is an Obstetrician/Gynaecologist with more than 10 years’ experience in clinical patient care in Tanzania.
+He has more than 8 years’ experience in technical assistance for clinical and public health interventions towards improving maternal and newborn health.
+He worked in a rural district Hospital in southwest Tanzania (Ludewa) before his post graduate training at Muhimbili University of Health and Allied Sciences (MUHAS) after which he joined the Department of Obstetrics and Gynaecology at the same University as a lecturer and taught for 2 years.
+He concurrently worked as a Consultant Obstetrician/Gynaecologist at Muhimbili National Hospital and apart from teaching both undergraduate and postgraduate students, he conducted and supervised research in reproductive health.

 Director of Studies for the Diploma in Reproductive Health in Low Resource Settings (DRH), lectures on the Masters in International Health – Sexual and Reproductive Health Pathway (MIPH-SRH) and on the Diploma in Tropical Medicine and Hygiene (DTM&H) course.
 Provides mentorship to students and supervises research.

 A PhD student conducting research to explore factors associated with healthcare workers in-service training, roles, retention and healthcare delivery in Malawi and Tanzania.
 Supervised by Barbara Madaj and Nynke van den Broek

 Experience in operational research which is conducted in tandem with maternal and newborn healthcare interventions implemented at CMNH using both qualitative and quantitative methods.

 Apart from obstetric and newborn care research, Mselenge has an interest in human resources for health for which he is conducting research to explore factors associated with retention of healthcare workers in Malawi and Tanzania.